 Part 2 of a memory from another past - 3rd & 4th pillar of Gross National Happiness

 If you want to read part 1 first ...

 Third pillar: Maintaining the ecological balance

 Punakha is a place where two mighty rivers meet - the Female and Male rivers - a popular spot for river rafting.
-The rivers in Bhutan all have their origins in the Himalaya Mountains and flow into the great north Indian river arms - and thus generate the country's most important and carbon neutral source of economic income, electricity from hydropower.
-Bhutan is the only country in the world with a negative carbon footprint: the spread of air polluting industries is rigorously monitored by the GNH Commission.
+The rivers in Bhutan all have their origins in the Himalaya Mountains reaching out into the great north Indian river arms - and thus generate the country's most important and carbon neutral source of economic income, electricity from hydropower.
+Bhutan is one of very few countries in the world with a negative carbon footprint: the spread of air polluting industries is rigorously monitored by the GNH Commission.
 It is also ensured that at least 60% of the forest cover recorded in the 1990s is preserved.
 A particularly natural experience for us is an extended hike between Punakha and Thimphu, in an enchanted forest of rhododendron trees: on the pass heights just before the tree line, huge tree-high bushes made of gnarled, thickly mossy trunks grow into the foothills of Bhutan.
-In March / April the transform in a sea of flowers.
+In March / April they transform in a sea of flowers.
 We are privileged to experience the first flowering perennials.

 Addition March 2021:

 In a moving TED talk, the former Prime Minister Tshering Tobgay drew attention to the ecological challenges in the Himalayas.
 Tshering Tobgay: This country isn't just carbon neutral - it's carbon negative

 The threat of glacier melting reappeared during the pandemic crisis in January 2021, when a lake of glacial melt water overflowed in the Himalayas and the floods destroyed a dam and settlements in the Bhutanese neighborhood in northern India, claiming numerous lives.

 Fourth pillar: Good Governance